What Does Study Mean in College

 Level 2 shows we are 10% efficient when simply reading and rereading.

-Level 3 indicated that humans are 20% efficient in learning when simply hearing or seeing.
+Level 3 indicated that humans are 20% efficient in learning when simply hearing

 Level 4 shows a 30% efficiency when watching demonstrations.